bkinaan/Ethical_Hacking/src/Internet History Support Info.md

 *Note: Highlighted terms in this document are ones that I think will be defined later and will need to be linked.*

+---

+## Topics Not Used in the Document
+If at the end of the Internet History document terms here were not used, they will be compiled and listed here for reference.

+---

 ## ARPANET
-This was the first wide-area packet-switching network developed and one of the first to use ==TCP/IP== protocols.
+This was the first wide-area packet-switching network developed and one of the first to use [[Internet History Support Info#Transmission Control Protocol|TCP]]/[[Internet History Support Info#Internet Protocol|IP]] protocols.
 It was founded by ARPA and became the foundation of the Internet as we know it today.
 It also eventually used the NCP.

 ## Information Theory
 A scientific study of manipulation, recording, and transfer of digital information.
 This idea started in the 1920s with Harry Nyquist and Ralph Hartley and was completed by Claude Shannon in the 1940s.
 The basis of information theory focuses on lossless data compression (ZIP files), lossy data compression (MP3 and JPEG), and channel coding (for [[Terms and Definitions#Digital Subscriber Line|DSL]]).
 Information theory has become curcial for more than just the Internet.
 See more [here](https://en.wikipedia.org/wiki/Information_theory).